Mission San José (California): History

 By the end of 1800, the neophyte population had risen to 277, including both Ohlone and Bay Miwok speakers.
 By the end of 1805, all Indians of the East Bay south of Carquinez Strait were at the missions.
 After a devastating measles epidemic that reduced the mission population by one quarter in 1806, people from more distant areas and new language groups began to join the Mission San Jose community.
 The first such language group was the Yokuts or Yokutsan, whose speakers began to move to Mission San José from the San Joaquin Valley in 1810.
 Members of two more language groups, the Coast Miwok from present Sonoma County and Patwin from present Napa and Solano counties, moved down to Mission San Jose in the 1812–1818 period, but in smaller numbers than the Yokuts.
-By 1825 Delta Yokuts was the dominant language in the multi-lingual community of 1,796 people.
+By 1825 Delta Yokuts was the dominant language in the multilingual community of 1,796 people.
 Over the next few years speakers of yet another language group, Plains Miwok, moved to the mission from the north side of the Sacramento-San Joaquin River Delta.
 By the time Mission San Jose was closed as an agricultural commune in the mid-1830s, Plains Miwok was the predominant native language among its neophyte Indian people.

 Father Narciso Durán became the pastor of the mission in 1806 and remained until he was replaced by Father José González Rubio in February 1833 as part of a post-independence policy requiring the replacement of Spanish-born clerics with those born in Mexico.
-Durán trained the neophytes in music, organizing both a choir and a 30 piece orchestra that became famous throughout California.
+Durán trained the neophytes in music, organizing both a choir and a 30-piece orchestra that became famous throughout California.
 While at San José, Father Durán twice served as Father-Presidente of the Franciscan missions.